 Meanwhile, Charles Keidan and Rebecca Steinfeld, a different-sex couple from London, are challenging the ban in the courts.
-Their case will be heard in the UK Supreme Court on 15th and 16th May 2018.
+Their case was heard in the UK Supreme Court on 15th May 2018 and judgment will be handed down on 27th June 2018.

 These efforts need your support.
 With your help, we can sustain and grow our political campaign and legal case.

 - Employ a part-time campaign manager to coordinate activities